biotinker/viam-solenoid-ac/README.md

 # AC Solenoid Module

-This Viam module provides a Switch component for controlling AC solenoids using two GPIO pins that alternate at 60Hz.
+This Viam module provides a Switch component for controlling AC solenoids using a control pin and a PWM pin.

 ## Models